DEPARTMENT OF INFORMATICS

 Minor in Informatics

 The minor provides a focused study of Informatics to supplement a student's major program of study and prepares students for a profession, career, or academic pursuit in which information and software design is an integral part but is not the primary focus.
 The minor allows students sufficient flexibility to pursue courses that complement their major field or address specific interests.
 The minor particularly centers on understanding the relationships among computers and people, and how these relationships must be addressed in information and software design.
+Alternatively put, Informatics designs solutions in context, and takes into account the social, cultural, and organizational settings in which computing and information technology will be used.

 Before enrolling in any course for the Informatics minor, students should ensure that they meet its prerequisites.
 See the course prerequisites listed in the Catalogue or on the Informatics Web site at http://www.ics.uci.edu/informatics/ugrad.